salmant/Kubernetes-Cassandra-Cluster/README.md

 <br>

 ## Step 9: Scale the Cassandra Cluster
-To start more Cassandra Pods and have them join the Cluster, you may scale the Cassandra Replication Controller which is basically created.
+To start more Cassandra Pods and let them join the Cluster, you may scale the Cassandra Replication Controller which is basically created.

 `kubectl scale replicationcontroller  cassandra --replicas=2`